AymenEcharghaoui/intelligently-weighted-finetuning/README.md

 - `online_1` means `SWCW` (with the one-hot variant denoted analogously)
 - `arwc_normalized` means `original`

-The Jupyter Notebook vdw_vaw_swcw_mrpo_mdpo.ipynb implements the methods `VDW`, `VAW` and `SWCW` for computing the mixture weights alphas, for both losses `MRPO` and `MDPO`.
+The Jupyter Notebook `vdw_vaw_swcw_mrpo_mdpo.ipynb` implements the methods `VDW`, `VAW` and `SWCW` for computing the mixture weights alphas, for both losses `MRPO` and `MDPO`.
 It works for both datasets `SafeRLHF` and `Ultra-FeedBack` across the different seeds.
 In the first cell of the notebook, users should select the desired configuration by setting:
 - `DATASET` to one of: `"ultrafeedback_binarized"` or `"PKU-SafeRLHF-30K-standard"`
 - `SEED` to any seed in `[0, 1, 2, 3, 4]`
 - `USE_MRPO_OVER_MDPO` to `True` (use MRPO) or `False` (use MDPO)
 - `ALPHA_METHOD` to one of: `["offline_1", "offline_2", "online_1", "arwc_normalized"]`

 Once these values are chosen, simply run the notebook **end-to-end without modification** to reproduce our results.
+For a "quickstart" option, you can reduce the number of seeds and run only select settings of your choosing.
+We recommend using `SafeRLHF` as it runs much faster than `UltraFeedback`.

 The Jupyter Notebook `data_process.ipynb` loads preference datasets, computes token lengths using the seven reference tokenizers, processes the data using a worst-case on token length, then saves the processed data into train-valid-test splits for later use.